 Site Conditions

-Comply with the requirements of the Workplace Hazardous Materials Information System (WHMIS) regarding the use, handling, storage, and disposal of hazardous materials; and regarding the labelling and provision of material safety data sheets in a manner acceptable to Ontario Ministry of Labour.
+Comply with the requirements of the Workplace Hazardous Materials Information System (WHMIS) regarding the use, handling, storage, and disposal of hazardous materials; and regarding the labelling and provision of safety data sheets in a manner acceptable to Ontario Ministry of Labour.

 Conform to the manufacturer's recommended temperatures, relative humidity, and substrate moisture content for the application and curing of sealants including any special conditions governing use.